jtcdbob/jtcdbob.github.io/_posts/2016-7-25-Leetcode-Revisited.md

 ```

 ##### 263. Ugly Number
-Exhaust the factor and see if it ends up to be 1.
+Exhaust the factor and see if it ends being 1.

 ```cpp
 bool isUgly(int num) {